Words and terms used in the world of From The Waters.

 An individual promised to be bonded.

-One of the Striker profession specialties.
-Colloquially referred to as scouts.
-Are very talented at gathering information.
+One of the Striker specialties, they are colloquially referred to as scouts.
+They are very talented at gathering information.
 They are typically the most used for diplomatic missions, as support for other ranks needing to travel, espionage and scouting.

-In West Dating Protocol, the one who initiates the start of the dating and organises the dates.
+In the tradition core Dating Protocol this refers to the individual who initiates the start of the dating and organises the dates.

-A common protocol used by many tradition core Guardians and all Wests that helps to manage the early parts of a romantic relationship following a mind match.
+A common protocol used by tradition core Guardians that helps to manage the early parts of a romantic relationship following a mind match.

-In West Dating Protocol, the one who is asked on dates.
+In tradition core Dating Protocol this refers to the individual who is asked on dates.

-The Colour that is best suited to an individual Celestial that will bring out their potential.
+An Aelish term for the Colour division that is best suited to an individual Celestial, usually the one that will bring out their fullest potential.

 A new Guardian who is taken on by another Guardian, their advocate, as a family member to support them through juniority and provide a support network.

-Medical condition.
-Debilitating virus.
-Requires three courses of medication.
+A medical condition.
+A debilitating virus requiring three courses of medication.

-The process of creating a Pair or Solo.
+In Aelin, the process of creating a Pair or Solo with an associated pairame or solome.

 A widely accepted aspect of Celestial culture that signifies their bestowing of a love beyond the norm upon their lover.
 There are differences amongst the Colours when it comes to the specifics of this bestowal.